ElliottOReilly-LIN/Elliott_OpenCV_CPP_BoardDetect_Linux/README.md

 The program will detect and extract any chessboard from it's background, then segment into a 2D-64 square array ready for implementation within a chess engine game.

+I also has a collection of various function attempts and algorithms, designed specifically for chess board recognition.